ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 I'm of the opinion that programming should not be formatted by whitespace (looking at you Python).
 I want Silica to ignore as much whitespace as possible.

-With this in mind, we need something to differentiate the variable name apart from the type apart from whitespace.
+With this in mind, we need something to separate the variable name apart from the type besides whitespace.
 Theres a couple of different ways to do this I think.
-We could use the Python/Rust method where we use a colon like:
+We could use a colon like:

 ```
 foo: i32 = 10;